GuanghaoZhu663/GuanghaoZhu663.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year graduate student from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), [School of Optoelectronic Science and Engineering](https://sose.uestc.edu.cn/), where I'm advised by [Prof. Lin Liu](https://faculty.uestc.edu.cn/liulinMOEMIL/zh_CN/index.htm).
+I'm a third-year graduate student from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), [School of Optoelectronic Science and Engineering](https://sose.uestc.edu.cn/), where I'm advised by [Prof. Lin Liu](https://faculty.uestc.edu.cn/liulinMOEMIL/zh_CN/index.htm).
 Previously, I received the bachelor degree in Optoelectronic Information Science and Engineering from University of Electronic Science and Technology of China in 2022.

 You can find my CV here: [Guanghao Zhu's Curriculum Vitae](../assets/Guanghao_Zhu_CV.pdf).